colinmorris/colinmorris.github.com/_posts/2016-06-10-char-rbms-title-tk.markdown

 ## Geographic names

-Here's a random selection of samples from a model with 180 hidden units trained for around 50 epochs on 680k
+Here's a random selection of samples from a model with 180 hidden units trained for around 50 epochs on 680k US place names:

     Little Granch Canyon
     Little Trough Winery